 On this page, we provide a general overview of how these accidents happen, some common complications, and your rights and options under Washington state law.

 We’ll also outline how we can help — without requiring any upfront costs or money out of pocket.
-As Washington slip and fall accident lawyers, we serve injured victims in Tacoma, Olympia, Port Orchard, Puyallup, and beyond.
+As Washington slip and fall accident lawyers, we serve injured victims in Tacoma, Olympia, Puyallup, and beyond.